 - Benefits of cyber charter schools

 As the National Alliance for Public Charter Schools puts it, “Charter schools are independently-operated public schools that have the freedom to design classrooms that meet their students’ needs.”

 Charter schools have the freedom to better serve students and families.
 Their rejection of rigid, conventional ideas about schooling means that they conform to families, not the other way around.

 Charter schools get their authority to operate – their “charter” – from state and local education authorities.
 They are public schools, beholden to state educational standards and testing, but how they deliver learning is up to them.
 They are run by trustees or boards of directors who determine curriculum and school culture.
 With their roots in dissatisfaction with traditional schooling, they are student-focused.

 Some charter schools deliver a comprehensive array of core and elective courses.
-Others enhance basic education with a focus on a particular area, such as college prep, STEM, foreign languages or the arts.
+Others enhance basic education with a focus on a particular area, such as college prep, STEM, world languages or the arts.

 When charter schools first became popular in the 1980s, they were brick-and-mortar institutions.
 Since then, the digital age has fostered the creation of cyber charter schools.
 Cyber charter schools are public schools chartered by state education officials to deliver learning via computer.
 They follow the same rules for standards and testing applied to brick-and-mortar charter schools.

 For families, cyber charters offer liberation from the constraints of brick-and-mortar school schedules and climates.
 Children do their lessons from the safety of their homes, at a pace that suits their learning styles.
 Parents know what their children are doing and learning throughout the day.